Ramonta-Lee/miracle-messages-fe/README.md

   - [x] CSS/Node-sass for some styling on top of styled components
   - [x] Material UI, Reactstrap libraries for styled components
   - [x] Cypress for testing
-  - [x] react-places-autocomplete to integrate with Google Maps for the Volunteer sign up form. (though we didn't finish this part of the project).
+  - [x] react-places-autocomplete to integrate with Google Maps for the Volunteer sign up form. (though we didn't finish this part of the project)

 - Backend:
   - [x] Node.js/Express to build the server/endpoints etc.